ystael/chicago-ug-math-bib/README.md

 bibliography with Amazon affiliate links attached.
 As I understand it, the Creative Commons license under which the bibliography is licensed permits them to do so.
-I do not endorse any such monetized republication, and I politely request that readers support it.
+I do not endorse any such monetized republication, and I politely request that readers not support it.

 ### Contributing